2SmartCloud/2smart-cloud-esp8266-boilerplate/lib/utils/README.md

 **std::string RandomString(uint8_t seed, uint8_t length)**

-Генерирует строку указанной длинны со случайными буквами и числами.
+Generates a string of the specified length with random letters and numbers.

-- seed: число которое используется для создания строки.
+- seed: the number that is used to create the string.
-- length: длинн желаемой строки.
+- length: the length of the desired string.

-Возвращает строку со случайными буквами и числами.
+Returns a string with random letters and numbers.

 ***

 **String TimeToStr(uint8_t hours, uint8_t minutes)**

-Соединяет часы и минуты в строку.
+Concatenates hours and minutes into a string.

-Пример: `"15:37"`.
+Example: `"15:37"`.

-- hours: часы.
+- hours: hours.
-- minutes: минуты.
+- minutes: minutes.

-Возвращает строку со временем.
+Returns a string with time.

 ***

-**String Sha256(String data)**
+**String Sha_256(String data)**

-Вычисляет хеш от строки используя алгоритм хеширования SHA256.
+Computes a hash from a string using the SHA256 hashing algorithm.

-- data: строка от которой вычисляется хеш.
+- data: the string from which the hash is calculated.

-Возвращает вычисленный хеш.
+Returns the computed hash.